March 2, 2023

 If your AEs and SDRs aren’t used to working closely together, here are some tips on how your team can collaborate more effectively:

-• Establish a feedback cycle: AEs can mentor SDRs and give feedback on how they can improve their sales skills by listening to call recordings (Gong is great for this) and helping them understand which leads are worth pursuing and which ones aren't.
+- AEs can mentor SDRs and give feedback on how to improve their sales skills by listening to call recordings and helping them understand which leads are worth pursuing and which ones aren't.

-Keep in mind your SDRs will one day be the AEs at your company.
+Keep in mind your SDRs might one day be the AEs at your company.
 By giving them the tools and support they need to succeed, you'll be creating a pipeline of high-quality talent for the future.

 3. Adapting your sales approach to the times and being creative